Do birth control pills cause birth defects if taken during early pregnancy?

 Answers from Roger W. Harms, M.D.

-Taking birth control pills during early pregnancy isn't thought to increase the risk of birth defects.
+Taking combination birth control pills or minipills (progestin-only birth control pills) during early pregnancy doesn't appear to increase the risk of birth defects.

-As a precaution, stop taking birth control pills if you suspect you're pregnant.
-Until the pregnancy is confirmed or ruled out, use another method of birth control — such as condoms.
-If you're concerned because you took birth control pills before you knew you were pregnant, be assured that there's little risk.
-It's always important to discuss any medication use during pregnancy with your health care provider, however.
+As a precaution, if you suspect you're pregnant take a home pregnancy test.
+If the home pregnancy test is positive, stop taking the pill.
+If taking a home pregnancy test isn't possible, stop taking the birth control pill until the pregnancy is confirmed or ruled out.
+In the meantime, use another method of birth control — such as condoms.
+If you're concerned because you took birth control pills before you knew you were pregnant, talk to your health care provider, but be assured that there's little risk.

 See more Expert Answers